 Explanation: The real value of @ or the AT command is that it allows you to tell the command shell not to display the command prompt or ECHO OFF command, and thereby ensures that the only output of your scripts is the output of the commands you enter.
 If you need to restore all 10 backup jobs with the least amount of administrative effort then you should modify the Certkiller DataBAckup.cmd script from your client computer to restore the data and then make use of the AT command to run the script.
+Incorrect answers:

-B: This option is a viable option, since the backup utility that helps you plan for and recover from data loss by allowing you to create backup copies of data as well as restore files, folders, and System State data (which includes the Registry) manually or on a schedule, but this process involves too much administrative effort since it wants a repetition for each job.
-The question states that you need to restore the data with the least amount of administrative effort.

-C: This option should work but not when it is run from Certkiller 7.

-D: Because an ASR set focuses on the files needed to restore the system, data files are not included in the backup.
+- B: This option is a viable option, since the backup utility that helps you plan for and recover from data loss by allowing you to create backup copies of data as well as restore files, folders, and System State data (which includes the Registry) manually or on a schedule, but this process involves too much administrative effort since it wants a repetition for each job.
+The question states that you need to restore the data with the least amount of administrative effort. - C: This option should work but not when it is run from Certkiller 7. - D: Because an ASR set focuses on the files needed to restore the system, data files are not included in the backup.
 This option will thus not address your problem.

 Deborah Littlejohn Shinder and Dr. Thomas W. Shinder, MCSA/MCSE Exam 70-290: Managing and Maintaining a Windows Server 2003 Environment Study Guide & DVD Training System, p.
-850 Dan Balter, MCSA/MCSE Managing and Maintaining a Microsoft Windows Server 2003 Environment Exam Cram 2 (Exam 70-290), Chapter 8 run Windows XP Professional.
-Each domain server has a locally attached tape device.
-You need to back up each domain controller.
-Your backup process must fulfill the following requirements:
+850 Dan Balter, MCSA/MCSE Managing and Maintaining a Microsoft Windows Server 2003 Environment Exam

+Cram 2 (Exam 70-290), Chapter 8

 You are the network administrator for Certkiller .com.
 The network consists of a single Active Directory domain named Certkiller .com.
-All domain controllers run Windows Server 2003, and all client computers
+All domain controllers run Windows Server 2003, and all client computers run Windows XP Professional.
+Each domain server has a locally attached tape device.